percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

 Replication traffic refers to the following:

-* Write-set replication is the main workload of |PXC|
+* Write-set replication which is the main workload of |PXC|
   (replicating transactions that execute on one node to all other nodes).
-* Incremental State Transfer (:term:`IST`)
+* Incremental State Transfer (:term:`IST`) which
   is copying only missing transactions from DONOR to JOINER node.
-* Service messages ensure that all nodes are synchronized.
+* Service messages which ensure that all nodes are synchronized.

 All this traffic is transferred via the same underlying communication channel (``gcomm``).
 Securing this channel will ensure that :term:`IST` traffic, write-set replication, and service messages are encrypted.
-(For IST, a separate channel is setup using the same configuration parameters so 2 section are being described together).
+(For IST, a separate channel is to be configured using the same configuration parameters, so 2 sections are described together).

 To enable encryption for all these processes, define the paths to the key, certificate and certificate authority files